-- 1. The first parameter is the block device you want to store the encrypted file system in.
+- 1. The first parameter is the block device that you want to store the encrypted file system in.
 Because this device stores all of the encrypted data, it must be as large as or larger than the target data.
-The device must be empty.
-Supported storage devices are: - Physical block devices (for example, a disk device) - Virtual block devices (for example, a block device created by LVM) - Loop devices - 2.
+The device must exist and be empty.
+Supported storage devices are: - Physical block devices (for example, a disk device) - Virtual block devices (for example, a block device created by LVM) - Loop devices (see Block-Level Encryption with a Loop Device on page 323 for instructions on creating a loop device) - 2.
 The second parameter is the mount point for the encrypted file system.
 This is the location where you can access the encrypted data stored in the first parameter.
+The mount point must already exist.
+It is not created by the navencrypt-prepare command.

-The entire device in the first parameter will be used for encrypted data.
+The entire device in the first parameter is used for encrypted data.